want to dive deeper into

 Questions

-• In what ways can we be more intentional about sharing Christ's message in our daily lives?
+• What are some ways we can be more intentional about making disciples in our daily lives?

 Life Application